henrygabriels/FMLLM/README.md

 This is cool, because in the training data, there isn't anything about french toast.
 So it's satisfying, I think, that it used 'piney' for maple syrup, and 'connubial' for loves, and 'produit', which is the French word for product.
 But I don't know - people see what they want to see.
 And the sentencetransformers model is obviously looking for semantic coherence from the candidates!

+### Further Generation Examples

+After some slightly negative forum feedback, I thought it'd be useful to use the comments as prompts to provide some further examples of the model's text completion, such as it is:

+**Input:** `"the text you posted is nonsense"`

+**Output:** `"the text you posted is nonsense about sentences that syntactically are not lexical"`

+**Input:** `"this is not an acceptable"`

+**Output:** `"this is not an acceptable creation disingenuous pseudophilosophical ploy"`

+**Input:** `"thank you for the more substantive but negative feedback"`

+**Output:** `"thank you for the more substantive but negative feedback powerfully pretentious and unserious"`

 ## Adding Punctuation

-But, because of the weird coherence, I wanted to see if I could add punctuation to the output.
+Because of the weird coherence of the generations, I wanted to see if I could add punctuation to the output.
 Because if it could have punctuation, then it could start a new sentence by itself, maybe.

 So using the same 4mb of text data, and learning only common Fib intervals (beginning at 2) for punctuation placement, I 'trained' a new 'model', which came out at 30mb.